captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 and objects and silence.
 ---
-Thank you Tanya.
+Thank you, Tanya.
 ---
-It's people like you
+It’s people like you
 ---
 who make the difference.
 ---